 Cell-based expression is the most common method for producing KIHs bispecific antibody.
 It involves co-transfecting two plasmids encoding the knob and hole heavy chains and their respective light chains into mammalian cells, such as Chinese hamster ovary (CHO) cells or human embryonic kidney (HEK) 293 cells.
 The cells are then cultured and harvested, and the KIHs bispecific antibody is purified by affinity chromatography.
 Cell-based expression can produce high-quality and homogeneous KIHs bispecific antibody with natural glycosylation and folding.
 However, cell-based expression also faces some challenges, such as low expression yield, high production cost, complex optimization of plasmid ratio and culture conditions, and potential contamination or instability of the product.

 Cell-free expression is an emerging method for producing KIHs bispecific antibody.
-It involves using a cell-free system, such as Xpress CF, to synthesize the knob and hole heavy chains and their respective light chains in vitro from DNA templates.
+It involves using a cell-free system, to synthesize the knob and hole heavy chains and their respective light chains in vitro from DNA templates.
 The cell-free system can be either a lysate-based system or a reconstituted system that contains the essential components for protein synthesis.
 The cell-free system can also be supplemented with prefabricated knob or hole to improve the assembly and yield of KIHs bispecific antibody.
 Cell-free expression can produce KIHs bispecific antibody rapidly and efficiently without the need for cell culture and maintenance.
 Cell-free expression can also allow for high manipulability and flexibility of the system to optimize the plasmid ratio, reaction conditions, and construct design.
 However, cell-free expression may also have some limitations, such as low scalability, high variability, unnatural glycosylation and folding, and potential degradation or aggregation of the product.

 Chemical conjugation is another method for producing KIHs bispecific antibody.
 It involves using chemical cross-linkers to covalently link two monospecific antibodies or Fab fragments that have been separately produced by cell-based or cell-free expression.
 Chemical conjugation can produce KIHs bispecific antibody with precise stoichiometry and orientation of the two Fab arms.
 However, chemical conjugation may also introduce unwanted modifications or impurities to the KIHs bispecific antibody, such as heterogeneity, immunogenicity, toxicity, or reduced activity.